alerque/libertinus/README.md

 Contributing
 ------------
-The source files are under `sources` subdirectory.
-The `.sfd` files are FontForge source font format, and should be edited with FontForge.
+The source files are under the `sources` subdirectory.
+The `.sfd` files are FontForge source font format and should be edited with FontForge.
 The `.fea` files are Adobe feature files and should be edited by a plain text editor.

 After modifying the SFD files, they should be normalized with:

     make normalize

-(Make sure to save a copy of the SFD files before running this tool, the simplest way is to commit the SFD files, normalize, check the diffs and verify they are OK, then `git commit --ammend` the changes).
+(Make sure to save a copy of the SFD files before running this tool.
+The simplest way is to commit the SFD files, normalize, check the diffs and verify they are OK, then `git commit --ammend` the changes).